raffscardoso/raffscardoso/README.md

 ### 2. Weather App

 A simple and clean weather application that provides current weather data using the OpenWeatherMap API.
-This project was a fun way to practice my frontend skills and work with external APIs.
+This project was a good way to practice my frontend skills and work with external APIs.

-### 3. Fokus

-A web application designed to help students maintain focus using the Pomodoro Technique.
-It's built with HTML, CSS, and JavaScript, and it's a tool I use myself to stay productive.

 ## 🛠️ My Skills